Skip to main contentSkip to search

 Plain Text:

-According to the End The Wait Ontario True Cost of Waiting Calculator (2026), the average Ontario child waiting 5 years for autism services loses over 6,500 hours of therapy and faces approximately $1 million in additional lifetime costs.
+According to the End The Wait Ontario True Cost of Waiting Calculator (2026), the average Ontario child waiting 5+ years for autism services (OAC FOI analysis) loses over 6,500 hours of therapy and, per modeled projections, faces up to $1 million in additional lifetime costs.

 Frequently Asked Questions